textbook/textbook.github.io/content/development/nextjs-prisma-docker.md

 Title: Next.js and Prisma in Docker
 Date: 2024-12-24 11:30
+Modified: 2024-12-24 12:00
 Tags: javascript, docker, ci
 Authors: Jonathan Sharpe
 Summary: Containerisation patterns for a Next.js + Prisma full-stack application.

-For my work with [CodeYourFuture], earlier this year I helped one of the product teams I help mentor to put together a `Dockerfile` for their application, which was based on [Next.js][next] and [Prisma].
+For my work with [CodeYourFuture], earlier this year I helped one of the product teams I work with to put together a `Dockerfile` for their application, which was based on [Next.js][next] and [Prisma].
 This proved to be a little trickier than I'd anticipated, so I wanted to document what we figured out.

 This is going to focus on building a simple app, designed to be deployed as a single container to e.g. a Kubernetes cluster, but the commentary should help signpost where updates are needed for other deployment topologies.